Chris Mullin (politician)

-Christopher John Mullin (born 12 December 1947) is a British journalist, author and Labour politician.
+Sir Christopher John Mullin (born 12 December 1947) is a British journalist, author and Labour politician.

 As a journalist in the 1980s, Chris Mullin led a campaign that resulted in the release of the Birmingham Six, victims of a miscarriage of justice.
 In March 2022, a court case settled that Mullin would not need to release any notes relating to who may have planted the two bombs.
 Mullin is the author of four novels, including A Very British Coup (1982), which was later adapted for television, and its sequel The Friends of Harry Perkins.
 Mullin is also a celebrated diarist.

 Mullin was the Member of Parliament (MP) for Sunderland South from 1987 until 2010.
 In Parliament, he served as Chairman of the Home Affairs Select Committee and as a Minister in the Department for Environment, Transport and the Regions, the Foreign and Commonwealth Office and in the Department for International Development.